History of Białystok: Political situation

-Economic policy
+Economic situation

 Alongside with political consolidation, the economic situation in the city was harsh, with shortages in most basic products.
 On 31 August 1944 the Municipal National Council ordered not tom issue food stamps to city residents (aged 17 to 55) who do not appear at the behest of the authorities to work on rebuilding the city.
 At the next meeting of the Municipal National Council, on 12 October 1944, it was decided that only employees would receive food stamps.
 Their family members were to remain without food allowances.
-Also, heavy taxation on all spheres of life: By resolution of the City Council, public games, entertainment events, and signboards were taxed and posters.
+Also, heavy taxation on all spheres of life: By resolution of the City Council, public games, entertainment events, and signboards and posters were taxed.
 A hotel tax was introduced, the land tax was increased by half, additional taxes were introduced for the production and sale of alcohol products.
 The consumption tax was introduced in mass catering establishments by key: from 7.00 to 19.00 -10% on the bill amount, from 19.00 to 21.00 – 20%, from 21.00 to the morning – 50%.
 Market fees and fees for the use of electricity and water were increased.

 Culture and media

 The authorities began working on return to normalization and the process saw the rapid launch of the Polish radio in the city and the opening, despite enormous housing and financial problems, of the Municipal Theater and the Library.

-To run megaphone city information, an old Soviet production amplifier donated by one of the Soviet commanders and surviving fragments of an overhead telephone line running from Warszawska Street towards Kościuszki Square and Mickiewicza street.
+To run megaphone city information, an old Soviet production amplifier donated by one of the Soviet commanders and surviving fragments of an overhead telephone line running from Warszawska street towards Kościuszko Market Square and Mickiewicza street.
 The beginning of the network was a line specially made for the needs of the Gestapo, which Soviet soldiers did not steal.
 Lack of wires was supplemented, large Soviet megaphone loudspeakers (so-called gromkogoworitel) were mounted on lighting poles.
-They were located on the corner of Sienkiewicza and Warszawska, Pałacowa and Warszawska Streets (not far from the ruins of the Branicki Palace), Swiętjanski and Mickiewicza, and at Kościuszi Square.
+They were located on the corner of Sienkiewicza, Pałacowa and Warszawska streets (not far from the ruins of the Branicki Palace), Świętojańska and Mickiewicza, and at Kościuszko Market Square.
 The whole base of the first radio was located in the building at Warszawska 13 St. Of course, it wasn't then we were talking about broadcasting any radio programs, because Polish Radio as such practically nonexistent.
 Megaphones were used for propaganda and information purposes.

 After the securing of the city, during the Belostock Offensive of Operation Bagration, by the Soviet army on 27 July 1944, it was administered by the Byelorussian SSR as the capital of the restored Belastok Voblast.
 With the Border Agreement between Poland and the USSR of 16 August 1945, Białystok, with the surrounding area, was passed on to the People's Republic of Poland.